PyLink/PyLink/docs/technical/pmodule-spec.md

 6) Check that `recvpass` is correct when applicable, and raise `ProtocolError` with a relevant error message if not.

 ## Changes
+* 2018-05-09 (2.0-alpha3)
+   - `kill` and `kick` implementations should raise `NotImplementedError` if not supported (anti-desync measure).
+   - Future PyLink versions will further standardize which functions should be stubbed (no-op) when not available and which should raise an error.
 * 2017-10-05 (2.0-alpha1)
    - Added notes on user statekeeping and the tracking/helper functions used.
    - Mention the `post_connect()` function that must be defined by protocols inheriting from IRCNetwork.